Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Glucobay is usually taken with or just before meals.
-Patients with type 2 diabetes can take Glucobay with other blood sugar control medications or as monotherapy.
+Patients with type 2 diabetes can take Glucobay with other medications to control blood sugar levels or as monotherapy.

 Indications Glucobay

-Glucobay is used to control blood sugar levels in patients with type 2 diabetes mellitus.
-It is prescribed as an adjunct to diet, physical activity and other methods of treating diabetes mellitus.
+Glucobay is used to control blood sugar levels in patients with type 2 diabetes.
+It is prescribed as an adjunct to diet, physical activity, and other diabetes treatments.

 Release form